Teaching Stories

 Many of these stories were collected during Teach Central Week.

-Teaching for Change hosted the fourth and fifth annual Teach Central America Week from October 3–9, 2022 and October 2–6, 2023.
-Educators from 38 U.S. states, the District of Columbia, Puerto Rico, Canada, Costa Rica, and El Salvador signed up to participate and organizations across the country endorsed the week.
-Read about lessons, teaching stories, and events.
+Teaching for Change hosted the 4th, 5th, and 6th annual Teach Central America Week in early October of 2022, 2023, and 2024.
+Educators around the country participate.
+Read about their lessons, teaching stories, and events.

 Central American Students Inspired to Share Family Stories